 The WestFed Representative must be an Idaho professional Land Surveyor, voting member, and shall be elected by the membership-at-large for a maximum of two (2), four (4) year consecutive terms to commence at the annual meeting.

-Past President
+Immediate Past President

 Ex-officio Members shall not have voting rights in any matters before the Board of Governors.